SolventNetwork/iaslo/README.md

 cd iaslo
 ```

-Then create and activate your Python virtual environment:
+Then create and activate your Python virtual environment and install the necessary packages:

 ```
 python3 -m venv .venv
 source .venv/bin/activate
+pip install -r requirements.txt
 ```

 Next, install the Node.js packages.
 If you don't have Node.js and npm installed, you can download and install them from [the official Node.js website](https://nodejs.org/).